 Fr.
 Joe was the pastor of a mission parish in Coroico, Bolivia.
-Cocoico is located amidst the geographical transition between La Paz on the altiplano and the Amazonian rain forest – his parish mission encompassed both.
+Coroico is located amidst the geographical transition between La Paz on the altiplano and the Amazonian rainforest – his parish mission encompassed both.
 Two of his friends from Boston came to visit him and at the end he was escorting them back to La Paz.
-Along the way they stopped at village on the road to La Paz in order to take lunch in a small road-side cantina.
-On the way in the visitors made eye contact with an older woman sitting near the door way to the cantina.
-She was old in a way that only the years, deprivation, a hard life, and life’s burdens can mete out upon a soul.
+Along the way they stopped at a village on the road to La Paz in order to take lunch in a small road-side cantina.
+On the way in, the visitors made eye contact with an older woman sitting near the doorway to the cantina.
+She was old in a way that only the years, deprivation, a hard life, and life’s burdens can wear upon a soul.
 She could have been 85, she could have been 45.
 Such is the toll destitution takes on a person.
 She asked for nothing, but simply smiled in her own near toothless way, nodding her head.
 At the beginning of the meal the couple from Boston asked the cantina owner if the woman was a local and were told that yes, she was and she was as poor as they come.
 The couple ordered a meal and asked the proprietor to give it to the woman with their blessings.

 When the meal was delivered, the woman waved her thanks from the doorway, never presuming to enter the cantina, and sat down again in the dust of the altiplano to begin her meal.
 She bowed her head and seemed to give thanks to God.
 Within a few minutes another older woman could be seen standing at the doorway speaking with the one seated on the ground.
 There were words in the local dialect, an ancient finger pointed to the couple inside, and seemingly knowing glances were exchanged between the two local women.
 Inside the cantina the couple thought to themselves… “Oh we have done it now.
 Probably half the village will come around asking for a handout.
 Maybe we will be finished and on our way before this gets out of hand.”